HCSO: Shots fired inside Houston-area H-E-B after two men get into argument

 HARRIS COUNTY, Texas — Grocery shoppers were seen running out of a Houston-area H-E-B Tuesday after shots were fired during an argument, deputies said.

-This happened sometime before 4 p.m. at the H-E-B on Louetta Road near Highway 249/Tomball Parkway.
+This happened sometime before 4 p.m. at the H-E-B Vintage Park on Louetta Road near Highway 249/Tomball Parkway.

 Harris County Sheriff's Office deputies said two men got into an argument in one of the aisles of the store before one of them pulled out a gun and shot twice.